-We rely on citizen participation to protect our community by preventing and eliminating health hazards.
+We rely on citizens to help protect our community by preventing and eliminating health hazards.
 Here’s a simple guide to our nuisance complaint process:

 Check if the condition poses a threat to public health.
 While an issue may bother you, it may not qualify as a public health nuisance.
-Visit our Public Health Nuisance Regulations to see if it is considered a public health nuisance.
+Visit our Public Health Nuisance Regulations to see if it qualifies as a public health nuisance.

 Attempt to resolve the problem directly by discussing it with the person or entity causing the nuisance.
 If these efforts fail, you may proceed with filing a complaint.